ADFD/adfd/README.md

 # Build a static web page from a collection of posts in a phpBB board

 Takes a site description (YAML) from a special topic in the board (or a file), fetches topics and meta data from the phpBB database, transforms them to HTML and generates a web site (either dynamic with [Flask](http://flask.pocoo.org/) for development or static for production with [Frozen-Flask](http://pythonhosted.org/Frozen-Flask/)).
-Uses [Semantic-UI](http://semantic-ui.com).

 ##  How it works